 Thyme has been purported to provide hangover relief.
 Make some thyme tea by boiling five or six thyme leaves over a burner for five minutes.
 Remove the leaves and sip the tea.

 Ginger root has also been known to help people recover.
 Get some in your system by drinking ginger ale or making some ginger tea.
 To make ginger tea, simply boil a few slices of fresh ginger in four cups of water for ten minutes.
 Afterwards, strain the liquid and add the juice of one lemon and one orange to it.
 The orange juice is high in vitamin C, which helps hangovers as well.
-Honey is also a great addition to this tea because the high fructose content of honey helps break down the alcohol in your body.
+Honey is also a great addition to this tea because the high fructose content of honey helps break down any remaining alcohol in your body.

 Some other home remedies for hangovers that people swear by are: